richardbunker/NetGo/README.md

 # NetGo

-NetGo is a simple REST API framework for Go.
-It provides a simple way to create REST APIs and register routes.
+NetGo is a small and lightweight RESTful API application written in pure Go.
+It provides a simple way to create RESTful APIs.
+Features include:

+- Route registration
+- Request and response handling
+- Middleware support
+- JWT authentication
+- DynamoDB integration
+- User registration

 ## Route Registration

-Register your routes in the `main.go` file.
-You can use the `Get`, `Post`, `Put`, and `Delete` methods to register routes.
+After instantiation, you may use the `Get`, `Post`, `Put`, and `Delete` methods to register routes.

 ```go
 api := RestApi()